sergejsha/pinned-section-listview/README.md

 Used by
 =======
-Be first to let us know if you use this library in your application and we will mention it here.
+Let us know if you use this library in your application and we will mention it here.

+[Grocery Sum][2]

 License
 =======